General business conditions of the business company HAVEL COMPOSITES CZ s.r.o.,

 4.1 The buyer is obliged to pay the purchase price for the goods according to the purchase contract in accordance with the price list of the seller, respectively. contractual agreement of the seller and the buyer.

-4.2 The invoice (tax document), on which the purchase price is also stated, is sent to the buyer to the address of his registered office, place of business or residence, or to the address which the buyer expressly states to the seller as the delivery person, usually together with the goods.
-If the invoice (tax document) is not sent to the buyer together with the ordered goods, it is considered that he has requested that the invoice (tax document) be sent to another address.
-The buyer is obliged to demonstrably notify the seller of any non-receipt of the invoice (tax document).
+4.2 The invoice (tax document), on which the purchase price is also stated, is sent to the buyer to the address of his registered office, place of business or residence, or to the address which, as the delivery buyer, explicitly states to the seller, usually together with the goods.
+If the invoice (tax document) is not sent to the buyer together with the ordered goods, then due to the fact that the buyer has requested that the invoice (tax document) be sent to another address or electronically.
+The buyer is obliged to demonstrably and immediately notify the seller of any non-receipt of the invoice (tax document).
 In the case of personal acceptance of the goods at the seller's registered office, the invoice (tax document) is delivered to the buyer upon receipt of the goods at the seller's registered office.

 4.3 The purchase price for the goods is payable: